 Management and Administration

-The policy and general management of the Society shall be vested in a management Committee elected annually at the Annual General Meeting which shall consist of the following officers Chairperson, Vice Chair, Secretary and Treasurer who shall make up the standing committee.
+The policy and general management of the Society shall be vested in a management Committee elected annually at the Annual General Meeting which shall consist of the following officers (who will make up the Standing Committee)

 - Membership Secretary